+Note: Labels are not to scale in this drawing.

 NIC Implementation Examples

 Typical OCP NIC 3.0 implementation examples are included in the 3D CAD package.
 The purpose of these examples is to demonstrate the implementation feasibility.
 Additional use cases beyond the implementation examples are possible as long they adhere to the OCP NIC 3.0 specification.

+Note: For brevity, references to QSFP+, QSFP28 and QSFP56 shall be referred to as QSFP in this document.
+Similarly, references to SFP+, SFP28 and SFP56 shall be referred to as SFP.

-The files may be obtained from: {TBD}
+The 3D CAD files may be obtained from: {TBD}

 Table 9: NIC Implementation Examples and 3D CAD